Founder & Story

 Of course, attending to these became not only unmanageable, but also an ineffective support strategy.
 Nonetheless, among these, one plea moved me the most, and might even be called the inspiration for the Stateless Dignity Project.
 That personal story was not so unlike many others I had heard, yet sparked much inspiration.
 The plea came from a young man in Myanmar who was among the relative few who had opted not to flee to Bangladesh.
 His dream, he said, was simple enough: to study "law and politics."
 Yet because he has no citizenship in Myanmar or any form of documentation to travel abroad—and because travel even within the country and even between villages/townships remained prohibited for almost all Rohingya—he had no idea how to pursue his dream.
 Where, he asked, was a good place he could go to study?
 And how could he get there?

 It was at that moment I fully realized that, frankly, I had absolutely no idea.
 Surely, I knew the details of virtually every issue relating to the Rohingya crisis that prevented his simple dream from becoming reality, and I could even think of a few countries that might welcome him—if only he could make it there.
 But I hadn't a clue as to how to make it happen.
 Worse, it seemed, no one else did either.

 To learn more about our mission, the work we do, and the strategies we employ, we invite you to have a look at Our Work.
-And for more on my background as well as that the rest of the ample brains behind this, we invite you to have a look at Our Team.
+And for more on my background as well as that of the rest of the ample brains behind SDP and its work, we invite you to have a look at Our Team.